Carlos Santana Player Props: Pirates vs. Cardinals

 Carlos Santana At The Plate

-- Santana is hitting .250 with five doubles, two home runs and six walks.
+- Santana is batting .231 with five doubles, two home runs and seven walks.

-- Santana has picked up a hit in 53.8% of his 13 games this season, with at least two hits in 30.8% of those games.
+- Santana has picked up a hit in 50.0% of his 14 games this year, with multiple hits in 28.6% of those games.

-- He has gone deep in two of 13 games played this year, and in 3.7% of his plate appearances.
+- In 14 games played this season, he has hit a homer in two of them.

-- In four games this season (30.8%), Santana has picked up an RBI, including two games with multiple runs batted in.
+- Santana has driven in a run in four games this year (28.6%), including two games with multiple runs batted in.

-- He has scored at least once four times this season (30.8%), including one multi-run game.
+- He has scored at least one run four times this season (28.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.